cornell-colab/2025-SummerDH/pages/June 05/COLLX: Web Programming.md

 In this section, we'll go over what the HTML DOM is in relation to JavaScript, and how that can help us think about creating and executing scripts. <br>
 <img src="https://www.tutorialspoint.com/html/images/html_dom.jpg" height="400" style="text-align:center;">

-### Finding Scripts, or Writing Scripts
+### Finding and Using Scripts (10 minutes)
 Often when building a webpage, you won't have to write your own JavaScript, but can use scripts already written by other people.
 There are many free and open-source JavaScript libraries that you can add code from to your webpage.
 For example:
 * [D3](https://d3js.org/), a library for interactive data visualizations
 * [Anime.js](https://animejs.com/), a library for complex animations
 * [Leaflet](https://leafletjs.com/), a library for interactive maps
 * [Popper](https://floating-ui.com/?utm_source=popper.js.org), a library for pop-ups, tooltops, and dropdowns
+* [Bootstrap](https://getbootstrap.com/), a library for front-end HTML, CSS, and JS, mostly for static sites

-To add a script from a library to your page, you add <script type='text/javascript' src="SOURCE-LIBRARY-URL"> to the head of your HTML document.
+To add a script from a library to your page, you add a script tag <script type='text/javascript' src="SOURCE-LIBRARY-URL"> to the head of your HTML document.
+You'll then add the script to the body of your HTML document using script tags.

+In pairs, find a module in any of the JavaScript libraries above and add it to a new webpage in one of your GitHub repositories.
+Next, find a module not in one of the libraries above (use your awesome Googling skills) and add it to your webpage.

 ### Adding JavaScript (25 minutes building, 5 minute share-out)
 In pairs for the next ten minutes, take the time to write a script for the webpage you built yesterday that will change something in your CSS or HTML.
 The JS functions can do whatever you want, but it’s worth considering writing a script that may relate to your project.
 For example, Marijke might want to add a script that plays audio on clicking a piece of text.
 Nic might want to add a progress tracker of some sort.
 Brume might want to extract all of the titles of headings into a list.
 Gorka might want to make an image open up in a new tab on click.
 See the list below for an example of scripts you might want to considering editing or recreating: